 PRO TIP: You might hear the term “product life cycle” including the post-purchase garment life, meaning whatever happens after the first purchase.
 For example, after the initial buyer has given it, many wears, the garment might go to a resale shop, be donated, or be recycled.

-We'll be referring to the definition used in garment development for this post, as that's what’s important to understand timing and how long it will take to start a new apparel brand.
+We'll be referring to the definition used in garment development for this post, as that's what’s important to understand timing and how long it takes to build a brand.

 So how long does it take for the product life cycle?

 It takes 9 months to 2 years to launch a new product in intimates and swimwear.
 Of course, it could take even longer depending on how much time you spend perfecting your fit and materials.
 Getting the details just right takes time.